Smith-Pad/osui/README.md

   <img src="./osui-logo.png" />
 </h1>

-OSUI (Operating System User Interface), is a user interface for the Smith-Pad ecosystem.
-It's designed for teachers, paraprofessionals, and students with IDD.
+OSUI stands for Operating System User Interface.
+It is a core of the Smith-Pad ecosystem, offering a refined and accessible interface experience for para-professionals, teachers, and studnets with intellectual and developmental disabilities (IDD).